Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Let me tell you something right now, it is possible.

-But the issue is most new traders rush into the markets without having the correct knowledge and lose a lot of money.
+But the issue is most new traders rush into the markets without having the correct knowledge.
+They fall into this trap and end up losing a lot of money.

 In fact stats show that 95% of traders LOSE money in the markets whilst only 5% actually make money.

-There are many time periods on which to trade forex.
+There are many periods on which to trade forex.

 First there are different types of charts and graphs that show the same currency pairs but on different time frames.